***Advisory Update 05.23.23***

 eBilling and Bank Draft

 Carroll County Water Authority bills monthly.
 Bills are due on the 10th of each month.
-Sign up for eBilling or the Bank Draft Program today or Contact Us for information.
+Sign up for eBilling or the Bank Draft Program today or Contact Us weekdays from 8:00 am to 5:00 pm at 770.832.1277 (select option 2 followed by option 4) for more information.

-Carroll County Water Authority announces that it has received the 2022 Platinum Award from the Georgia Association of Water Professionals.
+Carroll County Water Authority announces that it has received the 2023 Platinum Award from the Georgia Association of Water Professionals.
 The prestigious Platinum Award is given in recognition of complete and consistent Safe Drinking Water Act permit compliance during each calendar year for at least five years.
 Carroll County Water Authority and its suppliers conduct over 8,000 tests for over 100 compounds annually, and all testing and constituent levels were found to be in compliance with the United States Environmental Protection Agency.
 CCWA’s qualified, professional employees are dedicated to serving our community with safe, quality drinking water every day of the year.

 Cigna Transparency in Coverage Link